 Now that we created a Client ID, we need to put it in the Dynamics GP setup window: Tools/Setup/System/Reporting Tools Setup – once this is populated, hit OK.

 After hitting OK, you will be prompted to sign into Power BI.
+If you are not prompted to login, and instead, get an error

 And then Authorize the API’s we selected during the registration process